Peasant Battalions: History

 The units of the latter type were later mostly joined with the Armia Krajowa.
 The commander of the BCh was Franciszek Kamiński, his chiefs of staff were Kazimierz Banach (until 1942) and S. Koter.

 During the process of unification of Polish underground, large part (approximately 50 000 men) of the BCh soldiers was integrated by the Government Delegate's Office at Home with Armia Krajowa and Państwowy Korpus Bezpieczeństwa.
 Also, by early 1943 part of the tactical units were transformed into Special Units specialized in diversion and reprisal actions.
 An estimate for summer 1944 the Bataliony Chłopskie had approximately 160 000 members grouped in 70 units.

 However, the full unification with the Armia Krajowa did not occur until the end of the war.

-After the Red Army entered Poland, elements of BCh started to cooperate with the communist-backed Armia Ludowa, while the majority remained loyal to the Polish government.
+After the Red Army entered Poland, elements of the BCh started to cooperate with the communist-backed Armia Ludowa, while the majority remained loyal to the Polish government.
 However, the incoming end of the war, as well as information of the Yalta Conference made further resistance futile and on 2 April 1945 most of the Bataliony Chłopskie units came out from the underground.
 Some of the soldiers were arrested by the communists, while others joined the reestablished People's Party of Stanisław Mikołajczyk.
 Formally the Bataliony Chłopskie were dissolved in September 1945.